typeddjango/django-stubs/README.md

 from typing import TYPE_CHECKING

 if TYPE_CHECKING:
-    # This doesn't really on django exist so it always need to be imported this way
+    # This doesn't really exists on django so it always need to be imported this way
     from django.db.models.manager import RelatedManager
     from user.models import User